grburgess/ronswanson/paper.md

 # Summary

-`ronswanson` provides a simple to use framework for building so-called table or template models for `astromodels`[@astromodels] the modeling package for multi-messenger astrophysical data analysis framework, `3ML`[@threeml].
-This allows for the construction of fast evaluating interpolation table of expensive computer simulations of physical models which can then be fitted to data in a reasonable amount of time.
-While `3ML` and `astromodels` provide factories for building table models, the construction of pipelines for models that must be run on HPC systems can be cumbersome. `ronswanson` removes this complexity with a simple, reproducible templating system.
-Users can easily prototype their pipeline on multi-core workstations and then switch to a multi-node HPC system. `ronswanson` auto generates all python and SLURM[@slurm] scripts required for the construction of the table model.
+`ronswanson` provides a simple-to-use framework for building so-called table or template models for `astromodels`[@astromodels] the modeling package for multi-messenger astrophysical data-analysis framework, `3ML`[@threeml].
+With astromodels and 3ML one can build the interpolation table of a physical model result of an expensive computer simulation.
+This then allow to fastly re-evaluate the model several times, for example while fitting it to a dataset.
+While `3ML` and `astromodels` provide factories for building table models, the construction of pipelines for models that must be run on high-performance computing (HPC) systems can be cumbersome. `ronswanson` removes this complexity with a simple, reproducible templating system.
+Users can easily prototype their pipeline on multi-core workstations and then switch to a multi-node HPC system. `ronswanson` ronswanson automatically generates all python and SLURM scripts to scale the execution of 3ML with the astromodel's table models on a HPC system.

 # Statement of need

-Spatio-spectral fitting of astrophysical data many times requires using complex physical models whose output is that of an computationally expensive simulation.
+Spatio-spectral fitting of astrophysical data might require the iterative evaluation of a complex physical model obtained from a computationally expensive simulation.
 In these situations, the evaluation of the likelihood is intractable even on HPC systems.
 To circumvent this issue, one can create a so-called template or table model by evaluating the simulation on a grid of its